bhilimon/bender/README.md

 * Adafruit Mini NeoPixels (https://www.adafruit.com/product/2959)
   * You will only need 20 NeoPixels but you need ones with 0.66"/17mm spacing between LEDs to align properly with the teeth.
   * I went with the "Mini" NeoPixels due to the lower power requirement to be sure I can power everything through the Feather.
 They are bright enough if you have pretty clear PLA for the teeth and eyes.
 Regular sized NeoPixels might work but have not been tested.
-* AdaFruit Mini PIR Motion Sensor (https://www.adafruit.com/product/4871)
+* Adafruit Mini PIR Motion Sensor (https://www.adafruit.com/product/4871)
 * Speaker
   * You need a square 50mm (2 inch) 4-8ohm speaker.
 There's only about 52mm clearance for mounting.
 An 8ohn speaker will use less power and is reccomended.
 * Power Supply